Data Mining

 1. Data Sources

-First you define and set up your data sources.
-Make sure you know the data source holders and the quality of the data.
+First, you define and set up your data sources.
+Ensure you know the data source holders and the data quality.
 Make sure you agree on a format in which the data is extracted or delivered from the data source.

 2. Data Collections

-After you have defined your data sources it is time to collect and gather data from these sources, so you have something to work with.
-Here you use the Import module to import the data, manually or scheduled.
+After defining your data sources, it is time to collect and gather data from these sources so you have something to work with.
+Here, you use the Import module to import the data manually or by schedule.

 3. Data Modeling